robert-sanders-software-ontwikkeling/rs-x/readme.md

 # RS-X

+## Getting started

+1. Install NodeJs
+2. Install GIT
+3. execute `npm i`
+4. When using Visual Studio Code, install extensions.
+For example, the [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) extension is very useful for executing and debugging tests.

+## Commands

+* Build commands:
+  * `pnmp build:core` : builds **rs-x-core** project
+  * `pnmp build:state-manager` : builds **rs-x-state-manager** project
+  * `pnmp build:expression-parser` : builds **rs-x-expression-parser** project
+  * `pnmp build:all` : build all projects
+* Release commands

+## Release a new version

+1. run command `pnpm changeset` .
+This will ask which packages you want to include.
+For example

+    ```console
+    🦋  Which packages would you like to include? …
+    ◯ changed packages
+      ◯ @rs-x/expression-parser
+      ◯ @rs-x/state-manager
+      ◯ @rs-x/core
+    ```

+     Controls
+      *	↑ / ↓ → move up and down
+      *	Space → select / deselect an item
+      *	Enter → confirm your selection

+    Options explained

+    * changed packages
+      * Automatically selects packages that Git detects as changed
+      * Best choice most of the time
+      * Safer and faster

+      ✅ Recommended unless you have a specific reason not to.

+    * Individual packages

+      Select these if:
+      * You want to bump a package without code changes.
+      * You want to include multiple packages.
+      * Git didn’t detect changes correctly.

+    **What happens next**

+    After selecting packages, Changesets will ask
+    1. What type of change?
+        * patch – bug fix
+        * minor – backward-compatible feature
+        *	major – breaking change
+    2. Summary
+        * Short description (goes into CHANGELOG)

+    Then it will create a file like:

+    `.changeset/my-release-fix.md`

+2. Commit and push the changes
+3. Run the release pipeline in github

+---

+## Projects

 This mono-repository contains the implementation of a SPA framework designed to solve the change detection problem and make data binding transparent.
 Work is still in progress.

 Currently, it contains the following projects: